John Henry Newman: Apologia

 In 1862 Newman began to prepare autobiographical and other memoranda to vindicate his career.
-The occasion came when, in January 1864, Charles Kingsley, reviewing James Anthony Froude's History of England in Macmillan's Magazine, incidentally asserted that "Father Newman informs us that truth for its own sake need not be, and on the whole ought not to be, a virtue of the Roman clergy."
+The occasion came when, in the January 1864 issue of Macmillan's Magazine, Charles Kingsley, reviewing James Anthony Froude's History of England, incidentally asserted that "Truth, for its own sake, had never been a virtue with the Roman clergy.
+Father Newman informs us that it need not, and on the whole ought not to be."
 Edward Lowth Badeley, who had been a close legal adviser to Newman since the Achilli trial, encouraged him to make a robust rebuttal.
 After some preliminary sparring between the two, in which Kingsley refused to admit any fault, Newman published a pamphlet, Mr Kingsley and Dr Newman: a Correspondence on the Question whether Dr Newman teaches that Truth is no Virtue, (published in 1864 and not reprinted until 1913).
 The pamphlet has been described as "unsurpassed in the English language for the vigour of its satire".
 However, the anger displayed was later, in a letter to Sir William Cope, admitted to have been largely feigned.
 After the debate went public, Kingsley attempted to defend his assertion in a lengthy pamphlet entitled What then does Dr Newman mean?, described by a historian as "one of the most momentous rhetorical and polemical failures of the Victorian age".

-In answer to Kingsley, again encouraged by Badeley, Newman published in bi-monthly parts his Apologia Pro Vita Sua, a religious autobiography.
+In answer to Kingsley Newman published his Apologia Pro Vita Sua, a religious autobiography, in seven weekly parts starting on 21 April, followed by an appendix two weeks after the seventh part.
 Its tone changed the popular estimate of its author, by explaining the convictions which had led him into the Catholic Church.
-Kingsley's general accusation against the Catholic clergy is dealt with later in the work; his specific accusations are addressed in an appendix.
+Kingsley's general accusation against the Catholic clergy is dealt with in the seventh part in the work; his specific accusations are addressed in an appendix.
 Newman maintains that English Catholic priests are at least as truthful as English Catholic laymen.
 Newman published a revision of the series of pamphlets in book form in 1865; in 1913 a combined critical edition, edited by Wilfrid Ward, was published.
 In the book, Newman wrote, "[T]here are but two alternatives, the way to Rome, and the way to Atheism."

 In the conclusion of the Apologia, Newman expressed sympathy for the Liberal Catholicism of Charles de Montalembert and Jean-Baptiste Henri Lacordaire: "In their general line of thought and conduct I enthusiastically concur, and consider them to be before their age."